Choosing house insurance that can weather the storm

 Not all insurers offer Full Area Replacement

-In recent years, many insurance companies have shown a preference for Sum Insured.
+In recent years, many insurance companies have moved to Sum Insured.
 At MAS, we’re bucking the trend.
 As a New Zealand-owned insurance and investments mutual, we help protect what matters most with trusted insurance solutions, and in most cases offer Area Replacement insurance as standard.

 MAS is a mutual company, which means we’re owned by our Members, and our insurance policies are created with Members' best interests at heart.
 Combined with our exceptional service and claims experience, MAS Members have voted us Consumer People's Choice for 9 years in a row for House, Contents and Car insurance.